 - ½ tablespoon minced ginger，姜末

 - 3-5 dried dried red chili, roughly chopped 干辣椒

-- Marinate minced pork with all the seasonings in a small bowl for around 15 minutes just before cooking.
-Prepare the green beans and drain with paper.
+- Prepare the green beans and drain with paper.

 - Heat up oil in a small deep pot until you can see light smoke on the surface over high fire.
 Add drained green beans by 3 to 4 batches to fry over low to medium heat.
 Fry 1 batch for about 2-3 minutes.
 Use chopsticks to stir the beans occasionally during the process.
 They will be well deep-fried when there are obviously withered.
 Transfer out on a plate.
 You can place paper towel on the plate to help filter the extra oil.

-- Scoop 1 tablespoon of cooking oil from the pot and place in a wok.
-Be carefully during the process as the oil is extremely hot.
-Add minced pork in the wok and fry until for 1 minute until aroma and then add ginger, garlic, Szechuan pepper, ginger, Ya Cai (if you happen to have some in kitchen) and dried red chili.
-Fry for another 1 to 2 minute.
+- Scoop 1 tablespoon of cooking oil from the pot and place in a frying pan. then add ginger, garlic, Sichuan pepper, ginger, Ya Cai and dried red chili.
+Fry for another 2-3 minutes.
 Return green beans along with salt, sugar and light soy sauce.
 Fry until everything is well combined.
 Serve hot!